-An enrolment form is in the back of the prospectus or can be downloaded from the college website (adult part time courses section).
+An enrolment form is in the back of the prospectus or can be downloaded from the College website.

 Fees for assessments for Skills For Life must be paid in full before the start of the course.

 All students enrolled on full time qualification courses are required to pay a College deposit of £30 for books and materials borrowed during the course when accepting the place, along with a £10 certificate postage charge.
 Please note these are not refundable if you decide not to join the College or you leave early.
 All students enrolled on part time evening qualification courses are required to pay a £10 certificate postage charge.
 If you wish to borrow resources from the College you will need to pay a College deposit of £30.
 Please note these are not refundable if you decide not to join the College or you leave early.

 Recreational courses do not pay a College deposit.

 If you're aged between 19 and 23 and in receipt of Job Seekers Allowance (JSA) or Employment Support Allowance (ESA) in the Work Related Activity Group, you may be eligible for help with the tuition fees on some qualification courses.

 Please note students claiming fee remission must enrol in person with proof of their eligibility.
 This should be the latest letter detailing your eligibility to JSA or the appropriate ESA.

 If you are aged between 19 and 23 and have not previously achieved a full level 2 or 3 qualification, you may be entitled to free tuition.For information on these entitlements please contact the College.

 Although we have made every effort to ensure that the information in this booklet is accurate, details are subject to change and the College reserves the right to make such changes as are deemed necessary.